steven-repositories/Clean.Architecture.API/README.md

 In the codebase, go to the appsettings.json and change the value of "DatabaseName", "User Id", and "Password" for the "CC" connection string.

+You need to change the "Server" as well in "CC" connection string based on what is your IPv4 Address.
+Open your command prompt and execute "ipconfig" command to see what is your IP Address.

 ## Building the Docker Image